Caffiends/HackUSU26/README.md

 | 8–12          | Aggressive chaos |

 ## Safety Notice
-**Shame is designed for containers that you own and do not care to lose.
+**$hame is designed for containers that you own and do not care to lose.
 Install this tool at your own risk.
 We are not liable for any damage to you or your system, or for the permanent loss of files.**

 ## Getting Started
-Shame can be installed with a simple curl command.
+$hame can be installed with a simple curl command.
 All data is stored locally and *does not* leave your machine.
 ```bash
 curl -fsSL https://raw.githubusercontent.com/Caffiends/HackUSU26/refs/heads/main/install.sh | sudo bash
 ```

 ## Getting Unstarted
-If you're having a hard time coping with your mediocre skills, you can uninstall Shame with another curl command:
+If you're having a hard time coping with your mediocre skills, you can uninstall $hame with another curl command:
 ```bash
 curl -fsSL https://raw.githubusercontent.com/Caffiends/HackUSU26/refs/heads/main/uninstall.sh | sudo bash
 ```